 Business in your village

-We are developing a village business action plan to provide a strategic framework for working with our partners to support businesses in our main streets and local areas.
+As part of our mission to stimulate economic vitality in the inner city, we are currently developing a village business action plan to provide a strategic framework for working with our partners to support businesses in our main streets and local areas.

 Business in the villages